Ouest-France/terraform-provider-ldap/docs/index.md

 # LDAP Provider

-The LDAP provider is used to interact with any LDAP server.
+The LDAP provider is used to interact with any ActiveDirectory server.

 ## Example Usage